LivePersonInc/developer-center/pages/Documents/Reporting/OutboundConfigurationAPI/overview.md

 Both endpoints are currently read only, i.e it is not possible to make configuration changes using the outbound configuration API.

 **OAuth 2.0 Authorization**
-* Either Administrator or LPA can get client_id and client_secret by clicking the show secrets on the web UI as shown below.<br />
+* Either Administrator or LPA can get client_id and client_secret by clicking the show secrets on the web UI as shown below.<br>
 ![Secrets](img/proactive/proactive-show-secrets.png)
 * The client_id and client_secret will than be used to create AppJWT.
 Click here to learn how to use [AppJWT](https://developers.liveperson.com/connector-api-send-api-authorization-and-authentication.html#get-appjwt).
 * The access_token retrieved from above AppJWT response should be used in the Request Header for Authorization.